In 1925, married Gladys Mortensen had an affair with a co-worker, thought to be Charles Stanley Gifford, at RKO Pictures.

 Marilyn left New York for Los Angeles to film “Some Like It Hot” in July.
 At this same time Miller was in discussions with his publisher, Frank Taylor, to make “The Misfits”.
 While in Los Angeles Marilyn attended Dr. Michael Gurdin, who told her the chin implant from 1950 had now dissolved.
 Filming of “Some Like It Hot” began on August 4th.
 Shortly after this, in September, Marilyn discovered she was pregnant again.
 Filming was difficult with Marilyn appearing late on set and demanding retakes when she, or Paula, weren’t happy with something.
 This also led to acrimony amongst Marilyn and the other cast members and crew.
 As a result, there was a wrap party on 6th November that Marilyn wasn’t invited to.
 The following day Marilyn checked into Cedars of Lebanon when she thought she was having a miscarriage.
 It was a false alarm but doctors told her that she must cut down on her intake of alcohol and prescription drugs.
 A week later Marilyn returned to New York where, the following month, she miscarried her baby between four and five months.
 Both Marilyn and Miller were devastated.
 A week before Christmas Marilyn’s miscarriage was announced to the press – herself and Miller were photographed leaving the hospital.
-Marilyn smiled for the cameras and fans gathered but, according to Miller, once alone, she cried the whole way home to Connecticut.
+Marilyn smiled for the cameras and fans gathered but, according to Miller, once alone, she cried the whole way home to Roxbury.

 Much of 1959 was spent in discussions for, costume tests, rehearsals and filming of “Let’s Make Love”.
 Marilyn hated the script but Fox wanted her in a movie that year as, per her contract, she still had 4 movies to make for them.
 Miller agreed to rewrite the script for them and tried to make more of Marilyn’s part.
 Upon reading the rewrites Gregory Peck pulled out of the movie and Miller suggested that Yves Montand come on board.
 Montand, a famous French actor, agreed to star and filming went ahead.
 After viewing the rushes it became evident that the movie was a flop.